 This device was called a microkeratome.
 Luckily, with advances in medicine, we have technology that makes life a little less like a horror movie.
 This article will discuss a few critical things that this procedure has to offer and how brilliant Intralase Lasik is.

-The excimer laser, or excimer laser, which appeared in the 1990s, is a gas laser technology that emits “spots” of ultraviolet light, allowing the cornea to be reshaped in order to modify its curvature, with a very high degree of precision (in the order of a quarter of a micron).
+The excimer laser, which appeared in the 1990s, is a gas laser technology that emits “spots” of ultraviolet light, allowing the cornea to be reshaped in order to modify its curvature, with a very high degree of precision (in the order of a quarter of a micron).
 This precision allows two types of refractive surgery : the surface laser (PKR), used for astigmatism and average myopia, and the Lasik laser, which can treat any vision problem, provided that the corneal thickness parameters are very strict.
 If necessary, the specialist will turn to the surface laser.

 Several types of femtosecond lasers are used by ophthalmic surgeons : the IntraLase FS150 (Abbot Medical Optics) ; the LDV Da Vinci (Ziemer) ; the Femtec (Technolas Perfect Vision) ; the Visumax (Zeiss Meditec) ; the UltraFlap 200 (Wavelight Alcon).
 The most commonly used laser in the world, notably in ophthalmology clinics in Istanbul, is the Intralase, the first femtosecond laser created in the world (in 2001) and today considered to be the most reliable and efficient, and the most adapted to the different types of corneas.
 So much so that intraLasik has become a generic term for “all-laser” treatment, including the femtosecond laser and the excimer laser.